destaMo/Scrum-Notes/content/qa/skills/test_automation.md

 - Write and run a basic test case (e.g. logging in and some navigation)
 - Write an example custom command (e.g. generating a unique ID, selecting filters)
 - Use CSS selectors to refer to proper elements on a website
-- Improve authorization so that Cypress does not need to login manually each time
+- Improve authentication so that Cypress does not need to login manually each time
 - Solve a problem of creating an object with name that already exists
-- Get authorization token and use it in created request
+- Get authentication token and use it in created request (for example login)
 - Show me what snippets you use
+- Make sure that data you need to be loaded is actually loaded by intercepting a request and waiting for its response
+- Show me how to ignore uncaught exceptions